CPEEP

 Notes

-Please note that CPEEP only serves center-based child care and preschool facilities that are served by Pacific Gas and Electric or Southern California Edison.
-Currently, the program does not serve family child care homes or centers or centers that are not served by Pacific Gas and Electric or Southern California Edison.
-If you are unsure if your center qualifies, please contact CPEEP at cpeep@liifund.org.
+Please note that CPEEP only serves child care and preschool facilities that have a non-residential electric account with Pacific Gas and Electric Company.
+Currently, the program does not serve family child care programs based out of residential homes or centers that are not served by PG&E. If you are unsure if your center qualifies, please contact CPEEP at cpeep@liifund.org.

 This program is funded by California utility ratepayers and administered by utility companies under the auspices of the California Public Utilities Commission, through contracts awarded to Low Income Investment Fund.
 California customers who choose to participate in this program are not obligated to purchase any additional services offered by the contractor.
 The trademarks used herein are the property of their respective owners.